CKmilan/splunk-homelab/README.md

 | rex "from\s(?<src_ip>[0-9a-fA-F\.:]+)"
 | timechart span=5m count by src_ip
 ```
+- Extracts the failed logins and source IPs
+- Uses timechart to create a graph of failed logins per IP in 5 minute intervals
 ---

-## After these I switched to Windows VM anddownloaded the BOTS V3 Dataset and
+## After these I switched to Windows VM

-## unziped the files into
+Downloaded the BOTS V3 Dataset and unziped the files into:
 `$SPLUNK_HOME/etc/apps`

 ---